maaikelimper/maaikelimper.github.io/teams/index.md

 This "parent team" is for organizing all previous inactive teams.

-Sub-teams:
+#### Sub-teams
-- TDCF: Do not use this previous team for Table Driven Code Forms.
+* [TDCF](https://github.com/orgs/wmo-im/teams/tdcf): Do not use this previous team for Table Driven Code Forms.
-- TT-WMD: Do not use this previous Task Team on WIGOS Metadata
+* [TT-WMD](https://github.com/orgs/wmo-im/teams/tt-wmd): Do not use this previous Task Team on WIGOS Metadata

 ## [Manuals](https://github.com/orgs/wmo-im/teams/manuals)